WordenAFT/Palworld_BreedChain_Calculator/README.md

 * The inputs are not case-sensitive.
 Have at it!

 ### Limitations
-This script also cannot handle special combination target species.
+* This script cannot handle special combination target species.
 I plan to work on this in the next few days and upload a change to allow for it.
+* There are some issues associated with breeds where there is a tie between the next highest and lowest Pal name/breed power pairs (Breeding Maraith + Chikipi for example = Bristla, but this program will output Fuack).
+Please help me fix it!

 Special Combinations (Not currently handled):